maxfahl/cursor-agent-master-prompt/prompt.md

   - Implementation details and goals.
 - Other useful reference details.

-# Main branch

-[MAIN BRANCH]

-# Task Branch

-[TASK BRANCH]

 # Steps to take

-[List of actionable steps for the task]

-- Just "—" when there are not tasks
+[List of actionable steps for the task, put "—" when there are not tasks]

 # Current execution step: [The number of the current execution step]

 # Task Progress
 - Updates must include:
   - Mandatory:
     - [DATETIME].
-    - SUCCESSFUL/UNSUCCESSFUL, after user confirmation
+    - SUCCESSFUL/UNSUCCESSFUL, after user confirmation (if not in [YOLO MODE])
   - Optional:
     - Findings, solutions, blockers, and results.
     - All updates must be logged chronologically.

 # Final Review
 [To be filled in only after task completion.]
 ```